yegor256/blog/_posts/2015/may/2015-05-21-avoid-software-outsourcing-disaster.md

 to keep your outsourcing team aware of your opinion about its results on a regular basis.
 Don't try to be nice to save a project.
 You're doing yourself a bad favor.
 Instead, be open about your concerns.
-Remember the first part of the principle above&mdash;you should openly and frequently communicate your concerns.
+Remember the first part of the principle above---you should openly and frequently communicate your concerns.
 This is how you stabilize the project and minimize risks.